cembaykara/Wallmax/README.md

 ```

 ###### Usage
-Here isthe implementation of MoviesEndpoint using the Endpoint protocol.
+Here is the implementation of MoviesEndpoint using the Endpoint protocol.
-The builtin static extensions methods are then called directly on the Endpoint:

 ```swift
 enum MoviesEndpoint: Endpoint {